 #7: Start a massage protocol

 Massaging your body helps stimulate blood circulate and your lymphatic system.
-It can even increase your joint flexibility and help prevent muscle
+It can even increase your joint flexibility and help prevent muscle spasms!

 #8: Stop drinking soft drinks